 Before You Begin - The Incident Command System (ICS)

-When there is an incident, such as a natural or human-made disaster, an Incident Command System (ICS) is typically established for response command, control, and coordination.
+When there is an incident, such as a natural or manmade disaster, an Incident Command System (ICS) or similar management system is typically established for response command, control, and coordination.
 ICS is a nationally-recognized framework under which all involved or interested entities and stakeholders (whether federal, tribal, state, local, or private) operate.
 It establishes one command structure with known and scheduled deliverables and uses standardized terminology.

-This step is important because the incident command may provide invaluable data about what is happening and additional resources before you attempt to return to or enter your home or business.
+This step is important because the incident command may be able to provide invaluable data about what is happening as well as additional resources before you attempt to return to or enter your home or business.

 Structural Damage and Debris

-Damage to a home or business from an earthquake can be obvious or hidden, so be aware of possible structural, electrical, or gas-leak hazards.
-If you have left the area where the damage from a disaster occurred before returning to your home or business, be sure that local officials have declared that it is safe to enter your community.
+Damage to a home or business from a tornado or other natural disaster can be obvious or hidden, so be aware of possible structural, electrical, or gas-leak hazards.
+Tornadoes frequently tear off roofs, shatter windows, and leave homes or businesses susceptible to water damage.
+If you have left the area where the damage from a disaster occurred, before returning to your home or business, be sure that local officials have declared it is safe to reenter the community or your home.

 Electrical Hazards

-Additional guidance for homeowners and small business owners is provided at:
+Additional guidance for homeowners and small business owners on electrical hazards can be found at:

 Natural Gas and Other Fuels

-An inadvertent ignition source or spark may ignite a fuel leak, resulting in an explosion and further damage to the occupants' structure and injury.
-As a result, the home distribution and fuel delivery systems should be inspected immediately following an event that resulted in or could have resulted in physical damage to the piping or fuel distribution structure inside or immediately outside the home.
+Natural gas and LPG are flammable.
+An inadvertent ignition source or spark may ignite a fuel leak, resulting in an explosion and further damage to the structure and injure you or others.
+As a result, the building’s fuel distribution and delivery systems should be inspected immediately following an event that resulted in or could have resulted in physical damage to the piping or fuel distribution structures inside or immediately outside the building.

-Such an inspection should occur with the power disconnected and should include the use of a direct-reading combustible gas or volatile organic compound (VOC) detector.
-The inspection should start at the fuel delivery source, such as a gas meter or propane storage tank shut-off.
+Have a qualified natural gas or LPG service technician inspect your entire natural gas or LPG system before using it again.
+Your natural gas provider may also assist with evaluating for a potential gas leak.
+Such an inspection should occur with the power disconnected and include the use of a direct-reading combustible gas or volatile organic compound (VOC) detector.
+The inspection should start at the fuel delivery source such as a gas regulator and meter or LPG storage tank shut-off valve.

 Here are some useful resources to recognize and address these kinds of hazards:

-A video aimed at educating youth on natural gas safety in the home.
+• Aimed at educating youth on natural gas safety in the home

 Hazardous Materials

-Hazardous materials and conditions may be present due to damaged building materials containing lead or asbestos as well as sewage-contaminated items or hazardous materials such as chemicals or cleaning products.
-In many cases, these building materials are damaged and dislodged during an earthquake, resulting in airborne exposure to fibers and particles.
-Homeowners should be aware of this potential, and they should take extra precautions when encountering these materials.
-Besides, the release of petroleum products, such as heating oil and gasoline stored in the garage or a vehicle, into a home or other building can lead to airborne contamination and contamination of the building materials, soil, and groundwater.
+Hazardous materials and conditions may be present due to damaged building materials containing lead or asbestos, sewage-contaminated items, or chemicals and cleaning products present in floodwater.
+In many cases, these building materials are damaged and dislodged during a natural disaster, resulting in the potential for airborne exposure to fibers and particles.
+Building owners should be aware of this potential, and they should take extra precautions when encountering these materials.

-For homeowners, here are some useful resources to recognize and address these kinds of hazards:
+For building owners, here are some useful resources to recognize and address these kinds of hazards:

 Heat Stress/Cold Stress

 Extreme heat or cold conditions may occur during emergencies and be exacerbated by the loss of heating and cooling during power outages.
-People also tend to work harder than usual when responding to an emergency, so you may not acclimate your body to a heavy workload under temperature extremes.
+People also tend to work harder than usual when responding to an emergency, and their bodies may not be acclimated to heavy workloads under extreme temperatures.
+Proper prevention, planning, and response protocols are essential to protect health and maintain performance.

 Some tips for working under hot conditions include: